cbeck88/strict-variant/README.md

   v = true;  // selects bool
   v = 10;    // selects long
   v = 20.5f; // selects double
+  v = "foo"; // selects string
   ```

   I also wanted that such behavior (what gets selected in such cases) is portable.

+  (For code examples like this, where `boost::variant` has unfortunate behavior, see "Abstract and Motivation" in the documentation.)

-  (In `strict_variant` we modify overload resolution in these situations by removing some candidates.
+  In `strict_variant` we modify overload resolution in these situations by removing some candidates.

   For instance:
+     * We eliminate many classes of problematic conversions, including narrowing and pointer conversions.
+     * We prohibit standard conversions between `bool`, integral, floating point, pointer, character, and some other classes.
-     * if two integer promotions are possible, but one of them is larger than another,
+     * We impose "rank-based priority".
+If two integer promotions are permitted
-       the larger one gets discarded,
+       but one of them is larger than another, the larger one gets discarded,
        e.g. if `int -> long` and `int -> long long` are candidates,
        the `long long` is eliminated.
-     * Also we eliminate many classes of problematic conversions,
-       anything that goes between `bool`, integral, floating point, pointer, character, and some others.

-   See documentation for details.)
+   See documentation for details.

 - I didn't like that `boost::variant` will silently make backup copies of my objects.
 For instance, consider this simple program,
   in which `A` and `B` have been defined to log all ctor and dtor calls.